wizard97/ArduinoRingBuffer/README.md

 void *peek(RingBuf *self, unsigned int num);
 ```

 Peek at the num'th element in the buffer.
 Returns a void pointer to the location of the num'th element.
 If num is out of bounds or the num'th element is empty, a NULL pointer is returned.
 Cast the result of this call into a pointer of whatever type you are storing in the buffer.
 Note that this gives you direct memory access to the location of the num'th element in the buffer, allowing you to directly edit elements in the buffer.
 Note that while all of RingBuf's public methods are thread safe (including this one), directly using the pointer returned from this method is not thread safe.
-To use this returned pointer safely, disable interrupts first with `noInterrupts()`, do whatever you need to do with the pointer, then you can reenable interrupts by calling `interrupts()`.
+If there is a possibility an interrupt could fire and remove/modify the item pointed to by the returned pointer, disable interrupts first with `noInterrupts()`, do whatever you need to do with the pointer, then you can reenable interrupts by calling `interrupts()`.

 ### pull()